Nikhil-Shivasankar/Nikhil-Shivasankar/README.md

    - Strong analytical thinker with a focus on clear and actionable insights.

 - 🛠️ **Professional Experience**:
-   - Conducted extensive analysis on healthcare datasets during my MSc dissertation, which involved cleaning, preprocessing, and visualizing complex data.
+   - Conducted extensive analysis on heart failure prediction during my MSc dissertation, which involved cleaning, preprocessing, and visualizing complex data.
    - Transformed manual data into digital formats in a business setting, improving efficiency and accuracy.
    - Delivered insights and visualizations to technical and non-technical audiences, enhancing understanding and driving meaningful discussions.